mikihau/reading-notes/designing-data-intensive-applications.md

           - serializable snapshot isolation is not linearizable because reads were on older snapshots
      - examples that rely on linearizability
           - distributed locking and leader selection: the lock needs to be implemented on a linearizable datastore (e.g. etcd, zookeeper)
-          - uniqueness constraints in a distributed db: like a "lock" on the username, or a cas to set the username to the id if it's not taken; also account balance, stock level, seat occupancy (single up-to-date value that all nodes agree on)
+          - uniqueness constraints in a distributed db: like a "lock" on the username, or a cas to set the username to the id if it's not taken; also account balance, warehouse stock level, seat occupancy (single up-to-date value that all nodes agree on)
           - multi channel timing dependencies: e.g. store to object store, send to message queue, server receives the message and pull object from the store; the message queue has a race with object store's internal replication.
 Solution: use linearizable object store (after the write is done, read is guaranteed to see the write result), or use any "read your own write" solutions
      - implementation
           - single leader -- might be linearizable